-BREATHE California of Los Angeles County BREATHE LA will conduct three one-hour Adult Lung Health Workshops with a lung screening for up to 50 people.
+BREATHE California of Los Angeles County

+BREATHE LA will conduct three one-hour Adult Lung Health Workshops with a lung screening for up to 50 people.
 Workshop attendees will be able to determine their COPD risk and all who score in a high-risk range will receive a referral to their primary care physician to share test results.
-While there is no cure for chronic lung disease, the Adult Lung Health Workshops will provide education, awareness and empowerment in support of early detection and identification of COPD among individuals in high- risk, high-need areas within the Greater San Gabriel Valley.
-Antelope Valley Partners in Health Antelope Valley - Diabetes Education Empowerment Program (AV-DEEP) is designed to help people with pre-diabetes, diabetes, relatives and caregivers to gain a better understanding of diabetes self-care.
+While there is no cure for chronic lung disease, the Adult Lung Health Workshops will provide education, awareness and empowerment in support of early detection and identification of COPD among individuals in high-risk, high-need areas within the Greater San Gabriel Valley.

+Antelope Valley Partners in Health

+Antelope Valley - Diabetes Education Empowerment Program (AV-DEEP) is designed to help people with pre-diabetes, diabetes, relatives and caregivers to gain a better understanding of diabetes self-care.
 Eight unique learning modules on improving eating habits, increasing physical activity, self-care strategies, preventing diabetes-related complications and utilizing resources will be given during a six week program.
 DEEP classes will be held onsite and at their local Community Wellness Homes.
 They will look towards ways to adapt to the COVID-19-safe physical distancing guidelines.

-Pasadena Educational Foundation Power Kids Diabetes Prevention Program , in partnership with Huntington Hospital, will address diabetes prevention in children and youth through a seven-week program of nutrition, education and physical activity, focusing on those who are overweight or are at increased risk for later obesity and type 2 diabetes.
+Pasadena Educational Foundation

+Power Kids Diabetes Prevention Program, in partnership with Huntington Hospital, will address diabetes prevention in children and youth through a seven-week program of nutrition, education and physical activity, focusing on those who are overweight or are at increased risk for later obesity and type 2 diabetes.
 This nonjudgmental family model program is designed to avoid making children and youth feel ashamed of their weight.

-Eco Urban Gardens Rosemead High School Best of Thymes Farm Stand will offer up afternoon/evening and weekend gardening workshops that will transform the school lot into a community garden.
+Eco Urban Gardens

+Rosemead High School Best of Thymes Farm Stand will offer up afternoon/evening and weekend gardening workshops that will transform the school lot into a community garden.
 Throughout the year students will be hosting a Farm Stand at the school and local farmers market.
-Students will learn entrepreneurial skills like hosting a farm stand, understanding seasonal organic produce, nutritional density value, differentiating between organically grown produce and industrially farmed food, and
+Students will learn entrepreneurial skills like hosting a farm stand, understanding seasonal organic produce, nutritional density value, differentiating between organically grown produce and industrially farmed food, and marketing.

-Pomona Environmental Advocate for Community Urban Farming and Socio-Ecological Resilience will Health (PEACH) conduct key informant interviews from community garden managers and participants to better understand how the community garden has contributed to their resilience during the COVID-19 crisis.
+Pomona Environmental Advocate for Community Health (PEACH)

+Urban Farming and Socio-Ecological Resilience will conduct key informant interviews from community garden managers and participants to better understand how the community garden has contributed to their resilience during the COVID-19 crisis.
 They will develop and implement online urban farming classes to help vulnerable residents in Pomona.

+Happy50Plus

-Happy50Plus Enriching the Life of Older Chinese/Asian American Pacific Islanders through Innovation will use a creative approach to reach underserved older, monolingual Chinese-Americans.
+Enriching the Life of Older Chinese/Asian American Pacific Islanders through Innovation will use a creative approach to reach underserved older, monolingual Chinese-Americans.
 Through their multifaceted components and life-enhancing in person events, older Chinese-Americans will take part in interactive, informative and fun events meant to reduce social isolation and increase physical and mental health among older Chinese/AAPI adults.

+Circle of Hope

-Cancer Wellness Programs are targeted towards Circle of Hope underserved cancer patients and survivors in their community.
+Cancer Wellness Programs are targeted towards underserved cancer patients and survivors in their community.
 Focus will be on physical activity, good nutrition and mental health of cancer survivors.
 Classes will be offered in group, individual and virtual settings through Zoom, Facebook Live and other social platforms.
-They believe with all their hearts that no one should fight cancer alone, and envision a time where every hand will be held and marketing.
+They believe with all their hearts that no one should fight cancer alone, and envision a time where every hand will be held and every fear addressed.